ouss4m4/digincome/content/blog/affiliate-marketing/clickBank-facebook/index.md

 No matter what you are selling , you need to take your customers on an emotional rollercoaster.

 Remember that it’s always an emotion that sells the product and not a plain product description.

+- **Add Legal Pages On The Lander**

+Facebook requires you to add a Privacy policy on your landing page. telling people what's going on with third party cookies and data collection.

+If you are promoting a health related product. you need to provide an FDA Disclaimer. it's just 3 or 4 lines you can find on google. and put on the bottom of your page.

+Terms of services are always nice to add too. it makes your page look legit. and covers you too. google Terms of Services and add them.

+## Conclusion

+Facebook Ads is an excellent platform to grow your affiliate income.
+ClickBank offers seem hard to run on Facebook in the beginning. but once your build your landing page. everything start working.

+To recap, if you want to be successful with Facebook affiliate marketing, you need to do the following:

+- Carefully pick a product following the 4 steps above.
+  – Build a Landing page using a type that suits your offer.
+- Prepare your images and headlines.
+- **Study Your Audience** most important step
+- Create an A/B testing campaign for your variations.
+- Read data after 3 days. see what works and whats costing you money
+- Learn from your mistakes. and always pretend you're a customer. and run through your ad and lander